jeffreysorgen/golf-club-sensors/activity.md

 - Then transmit the data points to smartphone
 - Then enables the Accelerometer again, waiting to be in Ready state again

+#
+#

 #### Repository Question
 - Are libraries separate from this code? (probably yes) Libraries are listed within the code, so no need to describe more than _"verify you have all the libraries installed"_.

 #
-## More steps
+#

 ### What are more parts to the project?

 #### Figure out: